Air Duct Cleaning in Melbourne, FL

 Broken, overworked fan belt.
 If you have a belt-driven blower fan, your fan belt may need to be replaced.
 The fan belt is made of rubber and helps spin the fan blades that push air through the AC system.
 If that belt is overworked or working improperly, it can get overheated and create a rubber, burning smell.

 Fan motor overheating.
 Fan motors don’t last forever.
-Eventually they get weak and have to work extra hard to do their job.
+Eventually, they get weak and have to work extra hard to do their job.
 And that leads to them overheating.
-Some instances the fix is to replace the capacitor (the cylindrical-shaped “battery” attached to the side of the motor) and others you will need to have the motor replaced.
+In some instances the fix is to replace the capacitor (the cylindrical-shaped “battery” attached to the side of the motor) and in others you will need to have the motor replaced.

 Electrical failure somewhere (plastic covering on wires).
 That burning smell could also mean there’s a dangerous electrical failure somewhere in the system.
 The wires in your AC system are covered in plastic.
 And an electrical failure, like a motor drawing more current than it should, can quickly burn through that protective plastic covering.